Andalusi Arabic: Passive voice

+Noun gender

+Some nouns in Andalusi Arabic shifted gender to match the gender of corresponding terms in Romance, such as the feminine Arabic nouns ʿayn (عين 'eye') and shams (شمس 'sun'), which became masculine in al-Andalus, matching ojo and sol.

+Morphology

+Gender distinction in second-person pronouns and verbs was abandoned.

+There were about twenty suffixes from Romance that were attached to Arabic bases.

 The -an which, in Classical Arabic, marked a noun as indefinite accusative case (see nunation), became an indeclinable conjunctive particle, as in ibn Quzmān's expression rajul-an 'ashīq.

 The unconjugated prepositive negative particle lis developed out of the classical verb lays-a.

 The derivational morphology of the verbal system was substantially altered.
 One example is the initial n- on verbs in the first person singular, a feature shared by many Maghrebi varieties.
 Likewise the form V pattern of tafaʻʻal-a (تَفَعَّلَ) was altered by epenthesis to atfa``al (أتْفَعَّل).

 Andalusi Arabic developed a contingent/subjunctive mood (after a protasis with the conditional particle law) consisting of the imperfect (prefix) form of a verb, preceded by either kān or kīn (depending on the register of the speech in question), of which the final -n was normally assimilated by preformatives y- and t-.
 An example drawn from Ibn Quzmān will illustrate this:

+Recorded evidence

+The oldest evidence of Andalusi Arabic utterances can be dated from the 10th and 11th century, in isolated quotes, both in prose and stanzaic Classical Andalusi poems (muwashshahat), and then, from the 11th century on, in stanzaic dialectal poems (zajal) and dialectal proverb collections.

+Substantial material on late Granadan Arabic survives in the work of Pedro de Alcalá—the Vocabulista aravigo en letra castellana and Arte para ligeramente saber la lengua araviga, both published in 1505 to explain the language of the conquered to the conquerors following the Fall of Granada.

+Its last documents are a few business records and one letter written at the beginning of the 17th century in Valencia.